 Explore Our Hockey Stick Selection Here at Gunzo’s!

-At Gunzo’s, we take pride in our massive selection of hockey sticks — and you can find this massive selection at our three locations in Chicago, Morton Grove, and River Forest.
+At Gunzo’s, we take pride in our massive selection of hockey sticks — and you can find this massive selection at our Chicago hockey store, as well as our Morton Grove and River Forest locations.
 Our wide array of options has been curated to make sure you have access to the best hockey sticks that fit your style and skill level.

 We have some of the top brands in the game: Bauer hockey sticks, Warrior hockey sticks, Easton hockey sticks, Reebok hockey sticks, CCM hockey sticks, and more.
 The wide range of hockey sticks for sale at our stores lets you find the right size and style of stick for your game while staying on budget.